hyttmi/Cellframe/cellframe-installer/README.md

 This is as simple as it can possibly get.
 Tested on Ubuntu too.

-Supports ONLY Debian 11 and Ubuntu 20.04.x (now also Linux Mint elsie, which is, under the hood, Debian bullseye).
-* NOW SUPPORTS ALSO UPCOMING DEBIAN 12 *

-For aarch64 (Raspberry Pi 3/4/400) and x86_64.
+For aarch64 and x86_64.

-Should take care of all dependencies, which are sometimes missing from default Debian/Ubuntu installation.
+Should support every Debian based linux distro there is.

-It adds Demlabs public key/repository and then installs the latest version of Cellframe node.
+It adds Demlabs public key/repository if your platform is supported and then installs the latest version of Cellframe node.
+Otherwise it downloads it straight from repository without adding it to sources.

 If you don't have wget installed by default, get the script with curl: